leolelego/Brickie-iOS/README.md

 ### Privacy Policy

 **We do not collect any of your data**.
-The only data collected is collected from within the app itself and only stored locally like your owned and wanted sets.figs.
+The only data collected is collected from within the app itself and only stored locally like your owned and wanted sets/figs.
 We don't dislay any ads or send anything to any server.
-So we don't track you using an advertising identifier or anything of the sort.
+So we don't track you using an advertising identifier or anything.

 ### Screenshots

 ![Home](https://www.dropbox.com/s/01rb1io6bh8f5e0/1%20-%20home.png?raw=1)
 ![Home](https://www.dropbox.com/s/xr5651otlmkma2y/2%20-%20set%20detail.png?raw=1)

 ## How to Compile and Run

 #### Pre-requisits

-- a macOS Catalina
+- a macOS Big Sure
-- Xcode 11.4.1 Minimum
+- Xcode 13 Minimum
 - an account at [BrickSet](https://brickset.com) and [request an API key](https://brickset.com/tools/webservices/v3)
 - an Apple Developer Account (even Free)